abuseofnotation/vanilla-fp/README.md

 - The state is scattered across the app, no way to retrieve the totallity of it, if you want, for example, to persist it.

-"But I don't want to write state-handling functions by myself."
+"But I don't want to write state-handling functions by myself"
 ---

 In vanilla-js, the state is handled by passing some simple event-handling functions from the parent component to the children, which means that you have to write the 'setState' implementation of your children every time.
 So what?
 It is just a one-liner and it can save you a ton of trouble.

+"But React is faster!"
+---
+React contains some optimizations which make *reloading* the DOM faster.
+However the speed increase would only be visible in very *complex*(complicated) apps that also *reload all the time* (e.g. if you have a huge grid with stock prices or something).
+Also, the *initial loading times* of React is MUCH slower, due to the much bigger size so in most cases the investment is not worth it. e.g. your app would be 10ms faster, but you'd take a second to load.

 "Cool, but no way that this will actually work!"
 ---